Windows Live: Wave 2

-With the public release of the Windows Live Wave 2 Suite, a new visual theme was released to resemble Windows Vista’s theme, Aero.
-The header is especially reminiscent of File Explorer’s command bar in Windows Vista, and the silver orb’s drop-down menu is themed off of Windows Vista’s context menu.
+With the public release of the Windows Live Wave 2 Suite, a new visual theme was released to resemble Windows Vista's theme, Aero.
+The header is especially reminiscent of File Explorer's command bar in Windows Vista, and the silver orb's drop-down menu is themed off of Windows Vista's context menu.

-The header’s navigation menu left of the search bar contained shortcuts to four services.
+The header's navigation menu left of the search bar contained shortcuts to four services.
 From left to right: Windows Live Home; Windows Live Hotmail; Windows Live Spaces; and Windows Live OneCare.

 Wave 3

-Windows Live received a complete overhaul as Microsoft released a set of new themes for their Windows Live Wave 3 services, which allows users to customize their pages on Windows Live using a set of predetermined background pictures.
-Several of these themes are dynamic and change according to the time of day and the current weather condition of the user.
+Windows Live received a complete overhaul as Microsoft released a set of new themes for their Windows Live Wave 3 services, which allow users to customize their pages on Windows Live using a set of predetermined background pictures.
+Several of these themes are dynamic and change according to the time of day and the current weather conditions of the user.

 The default header theme is a bright sky blue that fades to white downwards, with energy lines inside to create depth.
-In addition, The header’s navigation menu was reorganized to include the following services, from left to right: Windows Live Home; Profile; People; Hotmail; and Photos.
+In addition, the header's navigation menu was reorganized to include the following services, from left to right: Windows Live Home; Profile; People; Hotmail; and Photos.
 The silver orb from previous designs was also replaced by the More and MSN drop-down lists.

 Wave 4

-In addition to the themes provided in Windows Live Wave 3, the release of Windows Live Wave 4 provided additional themes for users to customize their pages on Windows Live, with several dynamic themes that changes according to the time of day and weather conditions at the user's location.
+In addition to the themes provided in Windows Live Wave 3, the release of Windows Live Wave 4 provided additional themes for users to customize their pages on Windows Live, with several dynamic themes that change according to the time of day and weather conditions at the user's location.
 Several of these newly added themes are similar to wallpapers originating from Windows 7.

 In addition, the Windows Live Wave 4 header features a reorganized dynamic navigation menu that displayed the number of the user's current online contacts and the number of unread e-mails, as well as an in-built Windows Live Web Messenger service allowing users to connect to the Microsoft Messenger service and Facebook chat service to chat with their online contacts while browsing any Windows Live properties using a web browser.
-From left to right, the dynamic navigation menu contains: Hotmail; Windows Live Web Messenger; Office Web Apps; and Photos.
+From left to right, the dynamic navigation menu contains: Hotmail; Windows Live Web Messenger; Office Web Apps; and Windows Live Photos (which later became part of OneDrive).